ethanwillis/rev-ai-docs/Quickstart-cURL.md

 ### Submitting a job

 There are two ways of placing a new Job.
 The first is via uploading a file from the local filesystem.
 The second is via fetching a media file from a publicly accessible URL.
-In both cases we are using an MP3 file for the example, however we support many media filetypes.
+We are using an MP3 file for the example, however we support many media filetypes.
 For an exhaustive list of supported file types & codecs please see this [reference](supported_codecs.md).
 In this quickstart, we'll just cover uploading a local file.

 #### Submitting a local file for transcription